 When it comes to using bath and body or household products that contain questionable ingredients, I like to err on the side of caution.

-If there is a possible risk to using a product and there is a natural alternative that works just as well, I usually go with the safer option.
+If there is a potential risk to using a product and there is a natural alternative that works just as well, I usually go with the safer option.

-Below is a list of the ingredients as well as why I chose to include them in this recipe.
+Before making this homemade magnesium deodorant you’ll need to gather your ingredients and supplies.
+Below is a list of all the ingredients you’ll need as well as why I chose to include them in this recipe.

 Beeswax is also what makes up the base for this deodorant.
 Beeswax helps to soften and soothe the skin while also helping the deodorant keep a firm consistency.

-I decided to add a tiny bit of vitamin e to this DIY deodorant to increase the skin-nourishing properties.
+I decided to add a tiny bit of vitamin E to this DIY magnesium deodorant to increase the skin-nourishing properties.
 It isn’t 100% necessary but your underarms will love it!